EricDriussi/host-your-own/README.md

 ### General

-After the main playbook is done, you should find a Nextcloud and SearXG instances under their respective subdomains.
+After the main playbook is done, you should find a Nextcloud and SearxNG instances under their respective subdomains.

 These should work as expected out of the box.